kevinegoch/Portfolio/Third Capstone Project/Readme.md

 ## Sourcing and Loading Data

-The RS image dataset can be found [here] (https://www.kaggle.com/datasets/mahmoudreda55/satellite-image-classification).
+The RS image dataset can be found [here](https://www.kaggle.com/datasets/mahmoudreda55/satellite-image-classification).
 I assured that the dataset had a plausible amount of images that a deep-learning neural network model can train on.
 (Taking this step better assures improving the chances of the classification model performing better.)
-I was set on using the [Keras] (https://keras.io/) library to do the deep-learning implementations.
+I was set on using the [Keras](https://keras.io/) library to do the deep-learning implementations.
 However, I required Tensorflow, the library that Keras is built on, to do the data splitting.
 I split the data into training and validation sets, keeping 30% of the training set for validation proposes.
 After splitting, I visually checked the images to see what I was working with.

 ![loading_data](classes-loading.jpg)